NREL/ROSCO/docs/source/standard_use.rst

 Testing ROSCO
 -------------

-The ROSCO_toolbox also contains tools for testing ROSCO in IEC design load cases (DLCs), located in `ROSCO_testing/ <https://github.com/NREL/ROSCO/tree/main/ROSCO_testing>`_.
+The rosco.toolbox also contains tools for testing ROSCO in IEC design load cases (DLCs), located in `ROSCO_testing/ <https://github.com/NREL/ROSCO/tree/main/ROSCO_testing>`_.
 The script :code:`run_Testing.py` allows the user to set up their own set of tests.
 By setting :code:`testtype`, the user can run a variety of tests: